uwctri/AudioRecorder/README.md

 <button id="stopBtn">Stop Recording</button>
 ```

-See an example configuration below for thee above button layout.
 You may also want to set a "Upload Time" or "Saved File Name" field which will allow you to easily creat reports for files that have been uploaded.
 ![Config Example](https://i.imgur.com/MUAVtIG.png)

 ## Call Outs